 Consequences of Unlicensed Work

-in North Carolina can lead to significant legal and financial consequences, including an inability to enforce contracts or sue for unpaid work.
+Operating without a license for projects where a license is required in North Carolina can lead to significant legal and financial consequences, including an inability to enforce contracts or sue for unpaid work.

 What insurance should contractors carry?